maguowei/awesome-stars/topics.md

 ## data-analysis

-- [flyteorg/flyte](https://github.com/flyteorg/flyte) - Kubernetes-native workflow automation platform for complex, mission-critical data and ML processes at scale.
-It has been battle-tested at Lyft, Spotify, Freenome, and others and is truly open-source.
 - [akfamily/akshare](https://github.com/akfamily/akshare) - AKShare is an elegant and simple financial data interface library for Python, built for human beings! 开源财经数据接口库
 - [goplus/gop](https://github.com/goplus/gop) - GoPlus - The Go+ language for engineering, STEM education, and data science
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — The fastest way to build data apps in Python